paramraghavan/sparksql-awsglue/partition/README.md

 # Determining the Number of Partitions on Read

-When spark reads from th data source, as a very general rule of thumb the number of partitions created depends on total number of core available(n - executor X m - cores per executor) - [see](README.md#what-is-spark-partitioning).
+When spark reads from th data source, as a very general rule of thumb the number of partitions created depends on total number of core available(n - executor X m - cores per executor).
 Now lets see in details how this works

-- Following are the config parameters which affects the number of partitions in the Dataset
+Following are the config parameters which affects the number of partitions in the Dataset

 <pre>
 1. spark.default.parallelism (default: Total No. of CPU cores)
 2. spark.sql.files.maxPartitionBytes (default: 128 MB)